Movement L1 (M1) Protocol Specification

 2.1 System Overview

-Movement L1 employs a modular architecture with distinct layers handling different aspects of blockchain operation:
+M1 employs a modular architecture with distinct layers handling different aspects of blockchain operation:

 Application Layer │ DApps, DeFi, NFTs, Enterprise Applications